watsonmw/fe2-intro/docs/overview.md

 - 1 byte for Y
 - 1 byte for Z

 A normal index in model code is stored as 8-bits, and one of these bits (LSB) flips the x-axis.
-0 is typically specifies no normal.
+0 typically specifies no normal.
 This results in a total of 126 possible normals specified per model / sub-model.

 When normals are referenced by index, to get the real index divide by 2 and subtract 1.
 So 2 would be the first normal